Estimated read time: 9 minutes

 - Technical support team

-This document describes the agreement between CarePortal and its Requesting Agency Partners for the non-exclusive use of the CarePortal platform.
-Formal evaluation will take place each year by Agency Leadership, the CarePortal Area Director, and Implementing Partner leadership to jointly assess progress.
-If any party feels this is no longer an effective approach, the agreement can end with 30 days written notice by either CarePortal or the Requesting Agency.
-Any fees paid by the Agency Partner beyond the end date will be refunded to the Agency.
+This document describes the agreement between CarePortal and its requesting Agency partners for the non-exclusive use of the CarePortal platform.
+Formal evaluation will take place each year by Agency leadership, the CarePortal Area Director, and Implementing Partner leadership to jointly assess progress.
+If any party feels this is no longer an effective approach, the agreement can end with 30-day written notice by either CarePortal or the requesting Agency.
+Any fees paid by the Agency partner beyond the end date will be refunded to the Agency.

 Comments